-- "Fair play" as the basic rule: no obstruction of other Competitors; - Skaters must take care during racing to avoid causing dangerous situations; - Competitors overtaken with one full lap by the leading Skater must abandon the race immediately.
-Lapped Competitors and other Competitors abandoning the race must move to the outer part of the track and enter the coaches' box on the crossing straight as soon as possible after, they have been overtaken or have abandoned the race and shall remain in the coaches' box until the race is over.
-Technical equipment may be used for signalling overtaking; - Any unsportsmanlike behavior against other Competitors can lead to disqualification.
+- "Fair play" as the basic rule: no obstruction of other Competitors. - Skaters must take care during racing to avoid causing dangerous situations. - Competitors overtaken with one full lap by the leading Skater must abandon the race immediately.
+Lapped Competitors and other Competitors abandoning the race must move to the outer part of the track and enter the coaches' box on the crossing straight as soon as possible after they have been overtaken or have abandoned the race and shall remain in the coaches' box until the race is over.
+If necessary, to not have an overtaken or abandoned Competitor skate through the finish line which can affect the timing system, the Competitor shall remain on the outside of the track on the finishing straight around the

+- 1000m finish line until the race is over.
+Technical equipment may be used for signalling overtaking. - Any unsportsmanlike behavior against other Competitors can lead to disqualification.
 The Referee has the authority to disqualify the Competitor(s) concerned.
-An obstructed Competitor may be advanced to the next round at the sole discretion of the Referee; - The Referee shall stop the race (Rule 216, paragraph 2.g) if there are safety concerns in the case of a fallen or injured Competitor(s).
+An obstructed Competitor may be advanced to the next round at the sole discretion of the Referee. - The Referee shall stop the race (Rule 216, paragraph 2.h) if there are safety concerns in the case of a fallen or injured Competitor(s).
 The race will then be stopped by a gunshot or whistle from the Starter or by the Referee.
-Technical equipment may be used for signalling a stop of the race: - o The Referee decides if and when a fresh start of the race will be held; - The full distance of the race shall be re-skated if the race is stopped for safety concerns and a fresh start will be held; - No fresh start will be allowed for Competitors who were disqualified for rule violations, who were lapped or abandoned the race before the incident happened that caused the stop of the race; - If a "crash" occurs during the first lap with a large group (6 or more) of Skaters involved, the race will be stopped, and a fresh start will then follow immediately.
+Technical equipment may be used for signalling a stop of the race: - o The Referee decides if and when a fresh start of the race will be held; - The full distance of the race shall be re-skated if the race is stopped for safety concerns and a fresh start will be held: - No fresh start will be allowed for Competitors who were disqualified for rule violations, who were lapped or abandoned the race before the incident happened that caused the stop of the race. - If a "crash" occurs during the first lap with a large group (6 or more) of Skaters involved, the race will be stopped, and a fresh start will then follow immediately.